Iu2haxUnit/NoteCal/README.md

 Welcome to the Readme file of NoteCal.

-  NoteCal is a simple calculator with integrated notepad.
+  NoteCal is a simple Python calculator with integrated notepad.
 You can easily move values and expressions into the notepad with a press of a button, making simple calculations less copy-paste intensive.

   Unsolved Problems